Employee Handbook, Vancouver Based Employees

 Telecommunications equipment provided by NYIT is intended for use related to NYIT business and is not intended for personal use.
 If you need to use office telephones for personal calls during business hours, you should keep calls brief so as not to interrupt department workflow or incur additional expenses.

 You are strictly prohibited from receiving personal telephone calls on any of NYIT's toll-free lines.
 Excessive use of office telephones for personal calls may be grounds for disciplinary action.
 Please do not attempt to de-install, relocate, or alter any telephone equipment in any way.
-Address all telephone requests to the Office of Information Technology.
+Address all telephone requests to Information Technology Services.
 Unauthorized tampering with any NYIT telephone hardware may put yourself or your coworkers in danger or result in damage to NYIT's telephone systems.
 Violations of these policies can lead to the suspension of your services and additional penalties, up to and including the termination of your employment and, if warranted, referral to the appropriate law enforcement agency.

 Similarly, computers and other information technology provided by NYIT are intended for use related to NYIT business and are not intended for personal use.
 The security and accuracy of information contained within these systems are the responsibility of all individuals with access to them.
 While NYIT wishes to promote Internet use, employees should be aware that every message sent through the Internet from NYIT, and all information uploaded to the Internet from the office, has NYIT's name attached to it.
 Sending an email, contributing a file to a database, or participating in a computer bulletin board or forum is much like using NYIT's letterhead.
 With that in mind, NYIT has established the following policies governing Internet access through NYIT computers or using a NYIT provided email or Internet address.